johnnardini/Forecasting_predicting_ABMs/README.md

 Installation:
 =============
 Following [The Good Research Code Handbook](https://goodresearch.dev/setup), you can use pip to install the `src` package for this project.
-Once you have downloaded this code, you can install this package in the `src/`` directory by entering
+Once you have downloaded this code, you can install this package in the main directory directory by entering
 ```
 pip install -e .
 ```